VuiMuich/leftwm_wiki/Config.md

 ## DecreaseMainWidth

-Decreases the width of the currently focused window.
+Decreases the width of the main window.

 Example: